tableau/webdataconnector/docs/index.md

 ### Try the sample WDCs {#try-samples}

-1. In the WDC URL field, confirm that the URL is set to the sample Stock Quote WDC:
+1. In the WDC URL field, confirm that the URL is set to the sample USGS Earthquake Data connector:

    ```
-   ../Examples/StockQuoteConnector_basic.html
+   ../Examples/earthquakeUSGS.html
    ```

    Alternatively, look in the Examples directory for more sample connectors.

-1. Click the **Start Interactive Phase** button to display the user interface for the Stock Quote WDC.
+1. Click the **Start Interactive Phase** button to display the user interface for the earthquake WDC.

-1. Enter a stock ticker symbol and click the **Get Stock Data** button.
-For example, enter `^DJI` to view stock quotes for the Dow Jones Industrial Average.

-   The **Tables** section displays the schema that has been configured in the WDC.
-A schema is a mapping of data to columns in one or more tables.
-For example, the schema for the Stock Quote WDC displays a ticker column, day column, and close column.
+1. Click the **Get Earthquake Data** button.

 1. Click the **Fetch Table Data** button to download the data and display it in a table.